-- i.
-A termly report from the Special Educational Needs Co-ordinator (SENCO). - ii.
-The Governor's annual report to parents on Special Educational Needs and Disabilities. - iii.
+- I. A termly report from the Special Educational Needs Co-Ordinator (SENCO) to be published within the Head-Teachers Report. - II.
+The Governor's annual report to parents on Special Educational Needs and Disabilities. - III.
 This SEND Policy will be reviewed on an annual basis.

-Admissions procedures:
+Admissions procedures